 Electronic Warfare Against the New Threat Environment

 A new generation of threats has created a significant number of new challenges to Electronic Warfare equipment and tactics.
 This is a practical, hands-on course which covers Spectrum Warfare and current EW approaches, and moves on to discuss the new equipment capabilities and Tactics that are required to meet the new threat challenges.
 The course covers Spectrum Warfare, including the nature of this newly recognized “battle-space.”
 It also covers both legacy and next generation threat radars, digital communication theory and practice, and legacy communication threats, digital RF Memories, new developments in Infrared threats and countermeasures, and modern radar decoys.
 Each section of the course includes lecture, discussion and practical in-class problems.
-The new text book, E W, Against a New Generation of Threats (Artech House 2015) is included with the course.
+The corresponding textbook by Dave Adamy, Electronic Warfare Against a New Generation of Threats (Artech House, 2015), is recommended but not required.

 What You Will Learn: